rmarx/holblocking-blogpost/README.md

 So, all that work on QUIC and a re-imagined HTTP version just to remove Transport Layer HOL blocking.
 I sure hope that was worth it... let's explore that.

-### Does QUIC and HTTP/3 really remove HOL blocking?
+### Do QUIC and HTTP/3 really completely remove HOL blocking?

 If you'll allow me a bit of bad form, I'd like to quote myself from a few paragraphs ago: